Elias J. Corey Award for Outstanding Original Contribution in Organic Synthesis by a Young Investigator

 To recognize original and insightful work by a young investigator that has had significant impact on the field of synthetic organic chemistry.

-The award will be granted to an individual who has less than 15 years of experience since his/her terminal degree, who has demonstrated creativity in the field of synthetic organic chemistry.
+The award will be granted to an individual who has less than 15 years of experience since their terminal degree and who has demonstrated creativity in the field of synthetic organic chemistry.
 A nominee must have accomplished research that is of exceptional merit and adds value to the field, such as the contribution of a novel and highly useful reagent, reaction, or catalytic process that solves a synthetic problem of considerable importance.

 How to Apply